Trump to give 'full pardon' to Dinesh D'Souza

 “Will be giving a Full Pardon to Dinesh D’Souza today.
 He was treated very unfairly by our government!” the president tweeted Thursday morning.

+D'Souza said he and Trump spoke for about 10 minutes, calling it a "very pleasant and very exciting call."

+"President Trump told me he felt I had been treated very unfairly and he felt that I was an important voice for America," D'Souza said.
+"He wanted to clean my record and adhere to continue doing what I'm doing."

-D’Souza pleaded guilty in 2014 for donating $20,000 to New York politician Wendy Long, allegedly going over the limit by directing other donors to give to her.
+The conservative filmmaker had pleaded guilty in 2014 for donating $20,000 to New York politician Wendy Long, allegedly going over the contribution limit by directing other donors to give to her.
 He was sentenced to five years of probation and eight months in a halfway house, and paid a $30,000 fine.

 Despite his guilty plea, D’Souza and his allies have claimed for years that he was unfairly singled out for prosecution, and unfairly treated by the Obama administration.

-The conservative filmmaker in 2012 made a hit anti-Obama documentary called “2016: Obama’s America.”
+D'Souza in 2012 made a hit anti-Obama documentary called “2016: Obama’s America.”
 The film examined then-President Obama’s past and early influences that may have shaped his political ideology.

-D’Souza’s 2014 indictment was announced by then-U.S. Attorney Preet Bharara, who was appointed by Obama, and fired in 2017 by Trump.
+D’Souza’s 2014 indictment was announced by then-U.S. Attorney Preet Bharara, who was appointed by Obama and fired in 2017 by Trump.
 The indictment stated that D’Souza was charged with one count of illegally donating to a Senate campaign and one count of causing false statements to be made to authorities in connection with the contributions.

 D’Souza’s illegal campaign contribution was made in 2012 to Long’s U.S. Senate campaign.
 D’Souza pleaded guilty to using a “straw donor” to make the donation.